Last updated on May 18th, 2017 at 10:19 am

 Grades are my subjective evaluation of how effective and enjoyable the weapon is to use.
 A rank weapons are always safe to use, B rank ones are less effective or less fun to use, and C and D rank should generally be ignored unless you’re feeling adventurous.

-Remember all energy spent on weapons is refunded upon “greening” a planet, so if you have some energy to spare you can try out weapons with no long-term penalty.
+Remember all energy spent on weapons (including Units, weapons not equipped, and auto launcher) is refunded upon “greening” a planet, so if you have some energy to spare you can try out weapons with no long-term penalty.
 Go nuts.
 Try new weapons first thing on a planet however, so the comets are still weak.
 Remember some weapons require higher levels or higher Unit levels to be useful/enjoyable.